PCM11/applied-statistics/README.md

 # Key Sections

-- **Overview:** Summarises the notebook.
+- **Overview:** Summarises the notebooks.
-- **Contents:** Describes the files and their purposes.
+- **Contents:** Describes the tasks and their purposes.
--**Usage Instructions:** Explains what the notebook does and how to interact with it.
 - **Requirements:** Lists dependencies required to run the notebook.
+- **Usage Instructions:** Explains what the notebook does and how to interact with it.
-- **Running the Jupyter Notebook:** Provides instructions for running the notebook using both Anaconda and Visual Studio Code.
+- **Running the Jupyter Notebook:** Provides instructions for running the notebook using both Anaconda, Visual  Studio Code or Google Colab.
-- **Conclusion**: Provides the reader with an outcome
+- **Conclusion**: Provides the reader with the outcome.

 ## Overview